influxdata/sandbox/documentation/static/tutorials/flux-getting-started.md

 ### Schema Explorer
 The "Explore" pane of the Flux Editor allows you to visual explore the structure of your data.
-This is incredibly helpful as you're building out Flux queries
+This is incredibly helpful as you're building out Flux queries.

 ![Schema Explorer](/images/flux-editor-explore.png)